rushil-ambati/estimating-pi/Estimating_Pi.md

 The Monte Carlo method is also explainable in that a very small number of random points will cause massively different values since the possible values reachable by any configuration of generated points will be very erratic.
 Hence, we see that it is very disorderly compared to the other two.

+The Riemann Sum seems to be converging exponentially as well, at a similar rate to the Nilakantha series.

 #### `n: 1 -> 128`